-A Stadium Name Once Meant To Honor Now Offends
+She Was Generous.
+She Was Also Racist.
+Should This Ballpark Carry Her Name?

 "At the end of the day," Yowell said, "[the university] wants a piece of inventory in naming rights to try to sell [to someone else] and generate money.
 And at the same time, distance itself from an individual who's been identified in the past as someone very insensitive to race."

 He says the university wouldn't have to return the $2 million "because at this point, it's a gift.
-You're talking about 14 plus years.
+You're talking about 14-plus years.
 It's not like this happened in recent history.
-They gave a lump sum donation."
+They gave a lump-sum donation."

 There's precedent, however, for a similar controversy prompting a donation return.
 Although it happened in a much smaller window of time.

-In 2014, UCLA returned nearly a half million dollars donated by the Donald Sterling Charitable Foundation, and canceled what would've been a $3 million, multi-year gift from the former NBA owner.
+In 2014, UCLA returned nearly a half million dollars donated by the Donald Sterling Charitable Foundation, and canceled what would've been a $3 million, multiyear gift from the former NBA owner.

-UCLA acted after Sterling made racist comments that year which ultimately led to his lifetime ban from the NBA.
+UCLA acted after racist comments Sterling made were revealed that year, which ultimately led to his lifetime ban from the NBA.
 He also was forced to sell his team, the Los Angeles Clippers.

-In this time of free-flowing anger after George Floyd's death, there's little tolerance for those whose words have contributed to the country's toxic racial environment.
+In this time of free-flowing anger after the killing of George Floyd in police custody, there's little tolerance for those whose words have contributed to the country's toxic racial environment.
 No doubt, Marge Schott was a contributor.
 But with her life back in public view, there's talk of a legacy that's more complex.
-Certainly in Cincinnati, where she was born and where she died in 2004.
+That is certainly the case in Cincinnati, where she was born and where she died in 2004.

 On that day 16 years ago, Cincinnati Enquirer sports columnist Paul Daugherty wrote this: